Raghad-qassim/Reading-notes/201/read12.md

 # canvas API

-The (canvas) element has only two attributes, width and height.
+The ("canvas") element has only two attributes, width and height.

-The id attribute isn't specific to the (canvas) element but is one of the global HTML attributes which can be applied to any HTML element.
+The id attribute isn't specific to the ("canvas") element but is one of the global HTML attributes which can be applied to any HTML element.

-The (canvas) element requires the closing tag (/canvas)
+The ("canvas") element requires the closing tag ("/canvas")

-The(canvas) element creates a fixed-size drawing surface that exposes one or more rendering contexts.
+The("canvas") element creates a fixed-size drawing surface that exposes one or more rendering contexts.

-(canvas) only supports two primitive shapes: rectangles and paths (lists of points connected by lines).
+("canvas")only supports two primitive shapes: rectangles and paths (lists of points connected by lines).

 **There are three functions that draw rectangles on the canvas:**